polimex/polimex-rfid/hr_rfid/static/description/index.md

 2. Go to the right top corner of the page - login, and click it.

-3. By default you can login as admin /without giving any passwords/.
-If you want you can change those options.
+3. The default username is 'admin' and by default there is no password.

 4. There is a menu on the top page including Setup, IO Control and Device Manager.

-5. Click on the Setup and find the Services option, click on it.
+5. Hover over Setup and find the Services option, click on it.

 ![](./service_menu.png)